 - Pull the pork belly out of the pot and set it aside on a dry chopping board for about five minutes before slicing.

-Make Salted Cabbage Leaves For Bossam
+How to Make Salted Cabbage Leaves

 The ssam in bossam means "wrap" and in Korean cuisine usually means wrapped in a type of leaf.
 Traditionally bossam is wrapped with prepared cabbage leaves.
 But restaurants also offer perilla leaves and fresh lettuce.
 Feel free to use lettuce leaves such as romaine that are not too big.
 They are an excellent option for when you're pressed on time.